perennial

 Hardy in your zone?

-Grow Egyptian Starcluster with confidence
+Grow Sunstar Rose Egyptian Starcluster with confidence

 See it in a design of your actual yard, get zone-matched care reminders, and track it season by season in your garden journal.